 “Yes,” I said.

-There was a pause here, but for some reason it didn’t feel awkward.
+There was a pause here, but it didn’t feel awkward.

-I realised that both Tommy and Mrs. Biddle were staring intently at me.
+I realized that both Tommy and Mrs. Biddle were staring intently at me.

 Then April spoke again: